 Equality Briefings provide advice and guidance on a range of equalities issues.
 We also have a briefing which has links to Prospect's equality resources, including guides, posters and leaflets etc. Equality Digests alert representatives and members of equality networks to recent circulars, newsletters, email alerts, events etc

 The TUC website has a wide range of information on equal rights for women and men and part-timers' rights, equality for black workers, lesbian and gay rights, and disability issues.
 Its Changing Times website will help reps and employers develop workable strategies for balancing life at work with life outside.

 The TUC and CBI have published a joint report which contains case studies featuring businesses of all sizes that have developed a more diverse workforce.
 "Talent Not Tokenism" can be downloaded here.

-The TUC has produced a new guide on how to persuade employers of the benefits of family friendly policies at work.
-The guide makes the case for good family friendly working practices and features case studies where unions have negotiated forward thinking policies with employers.
+The TUC has a guide on how to persuade employers of the benefits of family friendly policies at work.
+It makes the case for good family friendly working practices and features case studies where unions have negotiated forward thinking policies with employers.
 Family Friendly Rights: Transforming Britain's Workplaces can be downloaded here.